AdamGonda/adamgonda.com/_posts/2020-10-20-The-console-runner.md

   - Next steps
 ---

-The goal of this part is to introduce the `console-runner` package.
+The goal of this post is to introduce you to the `console-runner` package.
-Show it's API through a toy example and tell a bit more about it's inner workings.
+Show it's API through a toy example and tell a bit more about its inner workings.

 > **Note:**
 this is part of a **"FP Snake"** series on creating a Snake game in FP style